View count: 4645

 3. Thesis AdvisorIncoming students are expected to identify a thesis advisor and a co-advisor in AS and school one for each by the end of the first six months, and in no case later than the end of the first year, of study in the program.
 Every incoming student should become familiar with the research work of a number of laboratories before proposing a specific faculty member as the prospective thesis advisor.
 The process might involve attending a series of seminars on faculty research in the program, or a series of laboratory rotations.
 The formal assignment of a thesis advisor requires the agreement of the faculty member to serve in such a capacity and the approval by the student affairs committee.

 4. Thesis Advisory CommitteeA thesis advisory committee, composed of three(3) to five(5) members with ranks of assistant fellow/ professor and above, shall be formed by the thesis advisor with input from the student to guide the student and evaluate his/her doctoral dissertation research.
-The composition of the thesis advisory committee must be approved by the student affairs committee.
+The composition of the thesis advisory committee must be approved by the student affairs committee and submitted to the TIGP-ESS Office for record no later than the end of the second year.

-5. Study PlanA student must submit a study plan before the end of the first year.
+5. Study PlanA student must submit a study plan before the end of the first year and no later than the end of the second year.
 A study plan must include a course plan, a dissertation research theme, and a proposed timeline of events toward the degree.
 The study plan must be approved by the thesis advisory committee.
-Before the study plan is approved, a student can not apply to take the Qualifying Exam.
+Before the study plan is approved, a student can not apply to take the Qualifying Exam

 6. Annual Progress ReportThe annual progress report shall be made out by the thesis advisor and the thesis advisory committee.
 The report shall be sent to ESS office before Aug.
 15th of every year.
 (The TIGP stipend will be renewed annually another two years upon evidence of satisfactory progress towards the degree.)

-7. Qualifying Exam- Written ExamAfter completing at least one academic year of work in the program, a student may apply to the curriculum committee to take the written section of the qualifying examination with the approval of his or her thesis advisor.
-A student has only two chances to pass this section of the qualifying examination.
-If a student fails the written section for the first time, s/he may apply to the curriculum committee for re-taking it as early as the next time when it is offered.
-Students who fail the written section of the qualifying examination twice will be dismissed from the ESS Program.
+7. Qualifying Exam- Written ExamAfter completing first academic year in the program, a student should apply to the curriculum committee to take the written part of the qualifying examination with the approval of his or her thesis advisor.
+A student has only two chances to pass the written exam.
+If a student fails the written exam for the first time, s/he may apply to the curriculum committee for re-taking it within 6 months.
+Students who fail the written exam twice will be dismissed from the ESS Program.
 The scope, questions, and grades of written exam will be determined by the thesis advisory committee, based on the student’s courses taken and research interest.

 The qualifying exam (oral and written) should be completed by the end of the third year in the program.